starenka/suckless/README.md

-# Unsorted utils for Python & Django
+# Unsorted utils for Python & Django dev

 ## line profiling

 A decorator for easy line profiling.
 First import the decorator.

-`from suckless.debug import line_profile`
+`from suckless.debug import line_profiler`

 Use it like this: